-- d.
-Board of Directors' Remuneration: - 1) Total remuneration paid to the Board of Directors for year 2016 was AED 3,630,000. - 2) Total proposed Board of Directors' remuneration for 2017 is AED 4,410,000 to be presented for approval at the Annual General Meeting.
+- b.
+The only female on the Board of Directors in the year 2018 was Ms. Christine Holgate, the representative of Australia Post Transaction Services Pty Ltd. - C. Board of Directors' Remuneration: - 1) Total remuneration paid to the Board of Directors for year 2017 was AED 4,410,000. - 2) Total proposed Board of Directors' remuneration for 2018 is AED 3,640,000 to be presented for approval at the Annual General Meeting.
 The remunerations are calculated for each Director based on the number of Board meetings attended during the year.
 Board Members do not receive additional attendance allowances. - 3) Abovementioned remunerations are inclusive of the Board Committees' attendance allowances for Committee Members, amounting to AED 10,000 per Committee meeting.
 Following are the details of the allowances: